krolow/cv/README.md

 - The presentations (slides) in use were all created using Powerpoint with all the fancy animations and iterations, at the given time there were not such application in mobile that handle all the features of powerpoint native, so it was necessary to create an conversion process of these slides to provide the content as images/videos for the mobile applications be able to handle the same behavior that the presentations had in powerpoint;
 - Creation of an abstract CMS that would handle any hierarchy tree based on our customers kind of projects;
-- Architecture a new pipeline to convert media, to be use multiple process and scale for tons of customers, it was achieved by introduced a distrusted architecture of multiple workers;
+- Architecture a new pipeline to convert media, to be use multiple processes and scale for tons of customers, it was achieved by introduced a distrusted architecture of multiple workers;
 - Versioning system to keep mobile apps updated with changes in meta data and media files;

 **Stack:** PHP, Symfony 2, Javascript, Jquery, HTML, CSS, Silex, Cilex, Windows Powerpoint COM, REST, MySQL, Puppet, Vagrant